 Why use Session Replay 2.0 β

-Session Replay 2.0 doesn't require detailed configuration, and it records the exact content that the user saw when they visited the site.
+Session Replay 2.0 doesn't require detailed settings and records the exact content that the user saw when they visited the site.

 - Dynamic content

 Session Replay correctly records the content that is generated while the user is viewing the page.
 For example, this might be product offers in a store's search results that are “shuffled” as the user scrolls the page: new offers are selected based on products that were just viewed.
-Or individual collections of articles on a news portal, based on which materials the user has already read.
+It may also be a custom selection of articles on a news portal based on what the user already read.

 - Content from connected services and advertising